Algorithms for group isomorphism via group extensions and cohomology: Relationship with results on practical algorithms

 \section{Relationship with results on practical algorithms}

-It is not surprising that the complexity-theoretic results and practical results from the computational group theory (CGT) community often leverage the same underlying structure of the groups.
+It is not surprising that, when it comes to the group isomorphism problem, theoretical computer scientists and computational group theorists often leverage the same underlying structure of the relevant group classes, even when they consider groups as being input by different kinds of data structures.
 Here we discuss the relationship between these two sets of results.
 A general reference for CGT is the handbook \cite{HEO05}; algorithms in CGT are often implemented in {\sf Magma}~\cite{magma} and/or {\sf GAP}~\cite{GAP}.

-The goal in CGT is to get practical algorithms, so the groups are typically given as input by generating sets of permutations or matrices, or by poly-cyclic presentations (for solvable groups).
-In general, these encodings are of size poly-logarithmic in $|G|$, so for them even a provable worst-case guaranteed running time of $O(|G|)$ is usually impractical.
-However, in order to achieve better running times, they frequently use heuristic methods without provable guarantees.
-In contrast, we are interested in provable worst-case guarantees, but our input is the entire Cayley table and we allow ourselves running time polynomial in $|G|$.
+One major achievement in CGT, as reflected in the {\sf Magma} and {\sf GAP} as well as in \cite{HEO05}, is to implement a huge collection of practical routines to work with groups, when the groups are represented by generating sets of permutations or matrices, or by poly-cyclic presentations (for solvable groups).
+In general, these encodings are of size poly-logarithmic in $|G|$, so in that context even a provable worst-case guaranteed running time of $O(|G|)$ is usually impractical.
+However, in order to achieve better running times, practically fast methods are often used, even without guarantees on their running time.
+In the general setting, the best-known worst-case guarantee on the running time of these practical algorithms is $|G|^{O(\log |G|)}$, even when the group is given succinctly \cite{wilsonConf}.
+Thus, improving the state of the art on large group classes to anything less than $|G|^{\Theta(\log |G|)}$ represents not only an asymptotic, worst-case improvement in the complexity, but potentially a practical improvement in many cases as well.
+Note that, although we sometimes phrase results in terms of the Cayley table model, essentially none of our results depend on this; it just means that running times that depend on $|G|$ are then also being expressed in terms of their dependence on the input size.

-Regarding isomorphism testing algorithms in CGT, besides \cite{CH03} mentioned above, some notable works include \cite{OBrien,BE99,LW12}.
-Very often isomorphism testing arises for them as a subroutine for the construction of all finite groups up to a certain order (up to isomorphism), as in \cite{Tau55,BE99,BEO02}.
-Recently, Wilson \etal have produced several results related to isomorphism of $p$-groups (sometimes reformulated in the context of Hermitian bilinear maps) in \cite{Wil09a,Wil09b,LW12,BW12}, some of which include worst-case guarantees.
-The structure they are uncovering in $p$-groups is also notable from the Cayley table perspective, and there is likely more to be discovered in this direction.
+Regarding isomorphism testing algorithms in CGT, besides \cite{CH03} mentioned in Section~\ref{sec:cannonHolt}, some notable works include \cite{OBrien,BE99,LW12}, and many of the algorithms in this area are summarized in the theses \cite{smith, howden}.
+Very often isomorphism testing arises as a subroutine in the construction of all finite groups up to a certain order (up to isomorphism), as in \cite{Tau55,BE99,BEO02}.
+Recently, Wilson \etal have produced several results related to isomorphism of $p$-groups (sometimes reformulated in the context of Hermitian bilinear maps) in \cite{Wil09a,Wil09b,LW12,BW12, BMW15}, including worst-case guarantees (and sometimes even worst-case guarantees that are polynomial in the size of the succinct input!).
+The structure they are uncovering in $p$-groups is thus also notable from the complexity perspective, and there is likely more to be discovered in this direction.